+Courses taken as a GSAL do not count toward the residency requirement if the GSAL is later admitted to degree status.
+GSAL credit may fulfill other graduation requirements, with the approval of the program chair.
+Regardless of status, all courses taken for credit will become part of the student's official record at Benedictine University.
+The graduation requirements a student must meet are those in effect at the time of admission to degree status, which may be different from those in effect during the GSAL period.
+GSAL status is not available to students denied regular admission to Benedictine, those who have recently been dropped by the University for poor scholarship, or those who have been dismissed from the last institution of attendance within the previous 12 months.
 Certificate Programs Students seeking a certificate are not considered degree seeking and therefore are not eligible for financial assistance.
-Certificate Program students are required to submit an application for admission.
+Certificate program students are required to submit an application for admission.
 Students must demonstrate proof of a baccalaureate degree from a regionally accredited college or university.
 Students will work with the department chair/program director for advising on course selection.
 Hours earned in a certificate program can be applied toward a graduate degree at the time of acceptance.
-A minimum grade point average of 3.0 in certificate applicable coursework is required to receive a certificate.
-Students may count a maximum of 16 quarter hour or nine semester-hour credits earned toward a degree program.
-Students interested in Study at Large, Certificate or Degree Seeking Programs should send all questions, applications and documents to the Enrollment Center: Email: springadm@ben.edu Phone: (217) 525-1420 Fax: (217) 528-9871 Admissions Requirements for U.S. Citizens and U.S. Residents - Graduate Application for Admission - \$40 non-refundable application fee - Official transcripts from all colleges and universities previously enrolled - Proof of US Baccalaureate degree or equivalent - Official ECE (Educational Credential Evaluators https://www.ece.org/) evaluation or official Educational Perspectives Evaluation (http://www.edperspective.org/benedictine/) of any foreign country transcripts, if applicable.
-Report requirements vary by program, please contact the Office of Admissions for information on the type of report required. - Letters of references from persons who know the applicant from a professional or academic perspective.
+A minimum GPA of 3.0 in certificate applicable coursework is required to receive a certificate.
+Students may count a maximum of 16 quarter credit hours or 9 semester credit hours earned toward a degree program.
+Students interested in Study at Large, Certificate or Degree-Seeking Programs should send all questions, applications and documents to the Enrollment Center: Email: admissions@ben.edu Phone: (630) 829-6300 Fax: (630) 829-6301 Admissions Requirements for U.S. Citizens and U.S. Residents - Graduate Application for Admission. - \$40 nonrefundable application fee. - Official transcripts from all colleges and universities previously enrolled. - Proof of U.S. baccalaureate degree from a regionally accredited college or university or equivalent. - Official ECE (Educational Credential Evaluators ece.org/) evaluation or official Educational Perspectives Evaluation (edperspective.org/benedictine) of any foreign country transcripts, if applicable.
+Report requirements vary by program, please contact the Office of Admissions for information on the type of report required. - Official results of professional entrance exam or Graduate Professional Entrance Exam Waiver form, if applicable. - Letters of references from persons who know the applicant from a professional or academic perspective.
 Quantities of letters required vary by program.
-Letters of reference must be no more than one year old at the time application is received. - Resume - Essay statement of career and academic goals - Copy of valid Illinois Teaching Certificate (M.Ed. only) - Personal Interview (may be required of some programs) International Admissions requirements (applicants currently or planning to complete studies while on a visa, asylum or refugee status) - International Graduate Student Application - \$40 non-refundable application fee - Official transcripts from all colleges and universities previously attended with English translation. - Proof of US Baccalaureate degree or equivalent - Instead: Credit from any college or university outside of the United States must be evaluated by either Educational Credential Evaluators (ECE: https://www.ece.org/) or Educational Perspectives (https://www.ece.org/) or Educational Perspectives (https://www.edperspective.org/benedictine/).
-Report requirements vary by program, please contact the Office of Admissions for information on the type of report required.
+Letters of reference must be no more than one year old at the time application is received. - Resume, if applicable. - Essay statement of career and academic goals. - Autobiographical statement (Master of Science in Clinical Psychology). - Copy of valid Illinois Professional Educator License (M.Ed. only).